Praqma/2git/docs/index.md

 javadoc:           false
 ---

-The 2git project is an SCM migration engine that enables you to migrate to git using a custom DSL language {: .cuff}
+The 2git project is an SCM migration engine that enables you to migrate to git using a Groovy DSL.
+{: .cuff}

 ## Introduction

-2git is a Groovy DSL, a small language that is designed to describe what you want to migrate - from source VCS to target VCS.
+2git is a Groovy DSL, a small language that is designed to describe what you want to migrate - from a source VCS to git.

 You write your migration recipe and feed it into the 2git engine, which will then execute your migration, resulting in your git repository.